3mcd/javelin/docs-src/content/ecs/entities.md

 ## World Operations

 Operations such as creating, inserting, removing, and destroying entities are deferred until the next `world.tick()` call.
-This is done to improve the reliability of systems (i.e. systems never "miss" changes entities, discussed later).
+This is done to improve the reliability of systems (i.e. systems never "miss" changes to entities, discussed in the [Filtering](/ecs/filtering) chapter).
 Each of these transactions is represented by a `WorldOp`.

-You can review the type definitions of all potential operations in [world_op.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/world_op.ts).
-These objects are used in the Javelin network protocol to synchronize entities reliably between client<>server.
+You can review the types of operations in [world_op.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/world_op.ts).
+These objects are used in the Javelin network protocol to synchronize entities reliably between client and server.